 - If the person has tried to stop drinking before

 - If withdrawal symptoms are experienced when the person isn’t drinking

-- If there are any co-occurring mental health conditions that may be contributing to the addiction
+- If any co-occurring mental health conditions may be contributing to the addiction

-Whatever type of treatment program we devise for you, you can rest assured that at Ocean Hills Recovery, you will receive the absolute best care and support possible so that you can effectively overcome your addiction, achieve sobriety, and move forward toward a happier, healthier life.
+Whatever type of treatment program we devise for you, you can rest assured that at Ocean Hills Recovery, you will receive the absolute best care and support possible to effectively overcome your addiction, achieve sobriety, and move forward toward a happier, healthier life.